PrnceTheKiiD/Data-Analysis-of-a-big-company-s-HR-Employee-Records-/README.md

 4. Executive Summary

    Go into a deep dive for each Objective or Target Metric that gives us insight, add images of each metric's dashboard

-6. Recommendations

-   Give a recommendation in regards to each target metric that was analyzed, advice the business on how to improve each metric performance